jeromepl/Locomotion/readme.md

 # For a list of all arguments
 python train.py --help

-# To run on a compute cloud
+# To run and show the humanoid while training
-python train.py --render False
+python train.py --render
 ```

 ## Credits